ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

 <img src="/blog/assets/images/railsperf/07-average-server-response-time.png" alt="Average browser load time" >

-A good tip is to throttle your own Internet connection to something like Slow 3G to see your application when your connection is not super fast (most of us develop using broadband connection).
+A great tip is to throttle your own Internet connection to something like Slow 3G to see your application when your connection is not super fast (most of us develop using broadband connection).
 You can do this over here: